Street Fighter V: In-game advertising

-Starting on December 11, 2018, Capcom introduced in-game advertising, which appears on loading screens and in the stages and character costumes.
-This immediately drew criticism from journalists and sparked debate among fans.
+Starting on December 11, 2018, Capcom introduced optional in-game advertising (referred to as "Sponsored Content") to Street Fighter V: Arcade Edition.
+The advertisements appeared in three forms: "Ad Style" costumes that placed logos on characters, loading/versus screens, and certain stages.

+Players could disable the feature in the Battle Settings menu.
+Those who kept it enabled received a small bonus in Fight Money from Ranked and Casual matches (subject to an upper limit).
+The initial advertisements primarily promoted Capcom's own content, including the Capcom Pro Tour and downloadable costumes/bundles.

+The addition drew immediate criticism from journalists and players, who described the ads as intrusive and poorly implemented, particularly the logos placed on character models.

+In response to the backlash, executive producer Yoshinori Ono stated that Capcom valued community feedback and would consider how to improve the feature.
+The initial Capcom Pro Tour advertisements were temporary and largely disappeared from the game by late December 2018 after the event concluded.
+Limited sponsored content returned later in a reduced form (for example, a 2019 Uniqlo collaboration that avoided placing ads on character models).

 Related media

 Street Fighter: Resurrection

 The web mini-series Street Fighter: Resurrection serves as a narrative prologue to the events of the game, with Charlie Nash being the protagonist.
 It aired on go90 from March 15, 2016, to April 5, 2016.

 Street Fighter V: Pachislot Edition

 A pachislot version of Street Fighter V was released exclusively in Japan on July 17, 2018, and is focused on the "A Shadow Falls" cinematic DLC story (which also contains some extra scenes that did not make it into the DLC itself).
 As of September 2018, Capcom had sold 3,300 machines to pachinko parlors.

 Street Fighter V: Path of the Challenger

 A pachislot sequel based on the Champion Edition of the game titled Street Fighter V: Path of the Challenger was released in Japan on May 20, 2024, and focuses on Ryu's journey.
 It also features the entire character roster, including all the Season 2, 3, 4 and 5 characters.